awesomephant/blog/posts/everything-i-know-about-alt-text.md

 This being said, some basic style tips are generally accepted:

 - Write in the simple present.
-- Aim for a length of 15–20 words or less.
+- Aim for a length of 20 words or less.
 - Don't repeat information that's already present in the image caption or elsewhere on the page.
 - If the image contains important text, transcribe it in full.
-- Don't use <span class="small-caps">all-caps</span> for emphasis – some screen readers will read each letter separately, which would be frustrating.
+- Don't use <span class="small-caps">all-caps</span> for emphasis – some screen readers will read each letter separately, which is frustrating.
 - Don't say it's an image – [screen readers will add that information themselves](https://axesslab.com/alt-texts/#dont-say-its-an-image).

 ## How do you add alt text?